19 Apartment Decor Living Room Ideas That Actually Work

 Define Room Zones with Strategic Area Rug Placement

-5. Master Layered Lighting for Cozy Ambiance
+5. Master Layered Lighting for a Cozy Ambiance

 Cozy apartment living room with layered lighting showcasing warm light from floor and table lamps.